joracin8/AI-ML-for-Computational-Fluid-Dynamics/Pinns/README.md

 ## Results

-After training, the predicted solution from the PINN model is compared with the **analytical solution** of the heat equation.
+After training, the predicted solution from the PINN model is compared with the **analytical solution** of the heat equation at different time steps.

 The visualization shows: